 Affiliate marketing involves offering someone else’s product or service.

-Whenever your audience clicks one of the referral links and buys the service or product, you earn a commission.
+You earn a commission whenever your audience clicks one of the referral links and buys the service or product.

 The affiliate marketing system involves the following four parties.

 - The merchant is the company, creator, brand, retailer, or vendor that creates the product.

 - The affiliate or the publisher can be a single individual or an entire company that produces multiple affiliate products to attract customers and earn commissions from sales.

 - The consumer or customer makes the purchase or sale, allowing the affiliate to earn commissions.